NickGrunert/master-thesis/modules/03_truth_compare.typ

       label: <fig:truth_compare:completeness>,
     )

-    @fig:truth_compare:completeness shows the results of an experiment in which the recall and precision were calculated for different numbers of calculated surfaces matched to one ground truth surface.
+    @fig:truth_compare:completeness shows the results of an experiment in which the recall and precision were calculated for different numbers of predicted surfaces matched to one ground truth surface.
     It is evident that the recall, here defined as correctness, is notably high, indicating a commendable accuracy in the classification of pixels.
     Although attaining a perfect score is arguably unfeasible, the sole outlier is discernible in the blue and light brown surfaces located in the lower left corner.
     This area exhibits ambiguity in the delineation between the house and the ground, potentially compromising the clarity of the transition.

-    The algorithm's good performance is indicated by its high accuracy, even in @fig:truth_compare:completeness:d, where up to 10 surfaces are matched to one ground truth surface.
+    The algorithm's high accuracy, even when using up to 10 surfaces matched onto one ground truth surface, indicates its good performance.
     Therefore, in the event that one of the surfaces classified as incorrect is converted into a #abr("SAM") input prompt, it is expected that there will not be a significant issue with regard to the integrity of the data.
-    Nevertheless, a straightforward method for filtering out such surfaces is lacking.
+    It is notable that a straightforward method for filtering out such surfaces is lacking.
     These surfaces are not erroneous in the sense of being misclassified; rather, they are excessively fragmented.
-    One potential solution to this issue is to implement actual improvements to the algorithm.
-    However, for the time being, this problem will be disregarded.
+    The implementation of improvements to the algorithm, or the identification of more suitable hyperparameters for the algorithm, has been demonstrated to result in a significant reduction in the impact of this issue.

     It can be noted that the completeness of the surfaces is consistent with the expected level of complexity.
     The most significant enhancement is observed when increasing the limit from one match to two, indicating an unfortunate propensity to at least divide surfaces once.
-    In most cases, the addition of smaller surfaces when using high limits negligibly contributes to the overall structure.
+    In the majority of cases, the incorporation of smaller surfaces when utilising high limits results in only a marginal contribution to the overall structure.
     The impact of these elements on the overall score is negligible; therefore, they do not warrant significant concern.
-    This issue manifests only in certain instances, wherein thin connections result in the division of relevant elements.
+    The issue under discussion manifests itself in specific instances only, wherein thin connections result in the division of subparts.
-    Nevertheless, given the fundamental cause most likely being the utilization of low-pixel images and the current absence of exhaustive analysis on the performance impact of the hyperparameter, this is not of great concern.
+    Once more, a thorough investigation into the performance implications of the hyperparameters may potentially diminish the consequences of the loss of thin roof components.

     ==== Creating the final score via the $F_ß$ Score method <section:fß>
     #heading(depth: 5, numbering: none, bookmarked: false)[Formula]